Impala Authorization

 Granting Privileges on URI

 URIs represent the file paths you specify as part of statements such as CREATE EXTERNAL TABLE and LOAD DATA.
 Typically, you specify what look like UNIX paths, but these locations can also be prefixed with hdfs:// to make clear that they are really URIs.
-To set privileges for a URI, specify the name of a directory, and the privilege applies to all the files in that directory and any directories underneath it.
+To set privileges for a URI, specify the name of a directory, and the privilege applies to all the files in that directory.

 URIs must start with hdfs://, s3a://, adl://, or file://.
 If a URI starts with an absolute path, the path will be appended to the default filesystem prefix.
 For example, if you specify: